 It's not realistic.

-José Luis Cánovas
+José Luis Cánovas last edited by

 - You don't need the full SDK, nor in Docker, nor in your host pc.
 You can download the toolchain directly, as you can find in the third answer of this thread.